WouterJ/SonataAdminBundle/Resources/doc/reference/conditional_validation.rst

 and ``Validator`` instances.

 The inline validation tries to provide a nice solution by introducting an ``ErrorElement`` object.
-The object can be used to check assertion against the model :
+The object can be used to check assertion against the model:

 .. code-block:: php